Hydra (island): Name

 The name Hydra comes from ancient Greek ὕδρα (hydra), derived from the Greek word for "water", a reference to the natural springs on the island.
 The local Arvanite name is attested in two variants: the common variant Nύδρα/Nidhra and the rare form Nidhriza or Hydriza.
-In Turkish it is known as Idra and in Ottoman Turkish: يدرا.

 Transport, tourism and leisure

 Hydra depends on tourism, and Athenians account for a sizable segment of its visitors.
 High-speed hydrofoils and catamarans from Piraeus, some 37 nmi away, serve Hydra, stopping first at Poros before going on to Spetses.
-There is a passenger ferry service providing an alternative to hydrofoils that operates between Hydra Harbour to Metochi on the Peloponnese coast.
+There is a passenger ferry service providing an alternative to hydrofoils that operates between Hydra Harbor to Metochi on the Peloponnese coast.
 Many Athenians drive to Metochi, leave their car in the secure car park, and take the 20-minute passenger ferry across to Hydra.

 Rubbish trucks are the only motor vehicles on the island, since by law, cars and motorcycles are not allowed.
 Horses, mules and donkeys, and water taxis provide public transportation.
 The inhabited area, however, is so compact that most people walk everywhere.

-Hydra benefits from numerous bays and natural harbours, and has a strong maritime culture.
-The island is a popular yachting destination and is the home of the Kamini Yacht Club, an international yacht club based in the port of Kamini.

 In 2007, a National Geographic Traveler panel of 522 experts rated Hydra the highest of any Greek island (11th out of 111 islands worldwide), as a unique destination preserving its "integrity of place".

 Captains' mansions

-The Tsamadou mansion, on the left side as one enters the harbour, is now a Maritime Academy.
+The Tsamadou mansion, on the left side as one enters the harbor, is now a Maritime Academy.
 The Tsamados family donated the mansion for the purpose of hosting the Greek Maritime Academy on their island.
 Another house, originally built for the Tsamados family on the hill overlooking the port was donated to the church to be used as a weaving school and production facility of textiles and carpets.
 The house now belongs to the Colloredo-Mansfeld family and became known as the Old Carpet Factory.

 The Tombazis mansion is now part of the Athens School of Fine Arts, owned by University of Athens.

 The mansions of Lazaros and George Kountouriotis, Boudouris, Kriezis, Voulgaris, Sachinis, and Miaoulis all contain collections of 18th-century island furniture.
 The descendants of Lazarus Kountouriotis donated his mansion to the Historic-Ethnologic Institute of Greece.
 Today, it operates as an extension branch of the National Museum of History.

 Monasteries and the Cathedral

 There are numerous churches and six Orthodox monasteries on the island.
 Two particularly noteworthy monasteries are Profitis Ilias, founded in the 10th century, and Ayia Efpraxia.
-Both are on a hill overlooking the main harbour.
+Both are on a hill overlooking the main harbor.

 The island's cathedral is the old Monastery of the Dormition of the Virgin and sits on the quayside in the town.
 The monastery contains the tomb of Lazaros Kountouriotis, the richest sea captain on Hydra, who gave his entire fortune to support the Greek War of Independence.